 This means you need to be careful not to drop too much during a single feeding, in case some of your cichlids don’t like going for the surface.

-You don’t want these bobbing around messing with your water chemistry all day.
+You don’t want these bobbing around messing with your aquarium water’s chemistry all day.

-3. Northfin Veggie – Mbuna species love it
+3. Northfin Veggie – Mbuna Cichlids LOVE it

-Vegetable-based fish foods are much more rare on the market than the complex protein pellets and flakes, and good ones rarer still.
+Vegetable-based fish foods are much rarer on the market than the complex protein pellets and flakes, and good ones rarer still.

 Luckily, Northfin Veggie is well aware.